LimboMC/LexLimbo/README.md

-The library uses the latest GLM, Glad OpenGL 4.6, GLFW and is learned from Raylib code.
+The library uses the Latest GLM, Glad OpenGL 4.6, Latest GLFW and is learned from Raylib code.
+The Library Use C03